microsoft/botframework-solutions/docs/_docs/help/knownissues.md

 {:toc}

 ## Skill dialog telemetry is not showing up in the Power BI dashboard
-In the Bot Builder SDK version 4.5.3 and below, there is a bug which causes the Activity Id and Conversation Id to be null on all telemetry logged over a web socket connection.
-This causes the skill dialog telemetry to not populate properly in the Conversational AI Power BI sample.
+In the Bot Builder SDK version 4.5.3 and below, there is a bug which causes the Activity ID and Conversation ID to be null on all telemetry logged over a web socket connection.
+This causes the Skill dialog telemetry to not populate properly in the [Conversational AI Power BI sample](https://aka.ms/botPowerBiTemplate).
 To resolve this issue, follow these steps:

 1. Update to the latest Microsoft.Bot.Builder packages
     1. Add the following package source to your project: **https://botbuilder.myget.org/F/botbuilder-v4-dotnet-daily/api/v3/index.json**